rethinkdb/rethinkdb-rs/1-reql-language/changefeeds/java.md

 }
 ```

 The `changes` command returns a cursor (like the `table` or `filter` commands do).
 You can iterate through its contents using ReQL.
 Unlike other cursors, the output of `changes` is infinite: the cursor will block until more elements are available.
 Every time you make a change to the table or document the `changes` feed is monitoring, a new object will be returned to the cursor.
-For example, if you insert a user `{id: 1, name: Slava, age: 31}` into the `users` table, RethinkDB will post this document to changefeeds subscribed to `users`:
+For example, if you insert a user `{"id": 1, "name": "Slava", "age": 31}` into the `users` table, RethinkDB will post this document to changefeeds subscribed to `users`:

 ```json
 {